Hiroko Tabuchi

-Hiroko Tabuchi is an American journalist who has reported from Japan and the United States, and is known for her coverage of the Fukushima Daiichi nuclear disaster in 2011 and its aftermath.
+Hiroko Tabuchi is a climate journalist who has reported from Japan and the United States, and is known for her coverage of the Fukushima Daiichi nuclear disaster in 2011 and its aftermath.
 She has worked for The New York Times since 2008, and previously written for The Wall Street Journal and the Tokyo bureau of the Associated Press.
 She was the member of a team of reporters that won a Pulitzer Prize in 2013 and a team that was finalist in 2011.

 Early life

 Tabuchi is originally from Kobe, Japan.
 She received her undergraduate degree from the London School of Economics and Political Science.

 Career

-Tabuchi's career has had an international scope and been characterized by the wide variety of topics she has covered.
-Though currently based in New York, Tabuchi spent a significant portion of her career working in Tokyo, Japan.